wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/parameters/wireless.rst

 OFDM Options
 ------------

-.. attribute:: params.num_OFDM
+.. attribute:: comm.num_OFDM

   `Default:` |num_OFDM|

   Number of OFDM subcarriers (e.g., ``256``, ``512``, ``1024``).

-.. attribute:: params.OFDM_limit
+.. attribute:: comm.OFDM_limit

   `Default:` |OFDM_limit|

   The constructed channels will be calculated only at the sampled subcarriers to reduce the size of the dataset.
-  The first OFDM_limit subcarriers are subsampled with :attr:`params.OFDM_sampling_factor` spacing between the selected subcarriers.
+  The first OFDM_limit subcarriers are subsampled with :attr:`comm.OFDM_sampling_factor` spacing between the selected subcarriers.

-.. attribute:: params.OFDM_sampling_factor
+.. attribute:: comm.OFDM_sampling_factor

   `Default:` |OFDM_sampling_factor|